jesse-gonzalez/cloud-native-calm/README.md

-# Cloud Native Calm DSL Blueprints
+# Cloud Native Focused - Nutanix Cloud Management [NCM] on Nutanix Kubernetes Engine [NKE] Blueprints

 The purpose of this repo is to seed any Nutanix Prism Central environment with a collection of curated Calm Blueprints used to standup a production ready Kubernetes distribution and subsequently customize it with one of the many kubernetes applications that are available in the Self-Service Marketplace items